How Dinosaur Brains Led to Modern Birds

 “Birds are doing a lot of different things with their brains during flight.
 For example, they have big optic lobes to help coordinate the visual information that they are collecting with the movements of their wings,” says Dr. Balanoff, a Museum research associate who studied with Mark Norell, Macaulay Curator and Chair of the Division of Paleontology, and is now a research instructor at Stony Brook University.
 “It’s not surprising that they have really big brains.”

 While many of us grew up learning that dinosaurs were physical giants with puny brains, that’s actually not the case, says Balanoff, especially for the animals that turn out to be most closely related to birds, such as tyrannosaurs and velociraptors.
-For the past eight years, Balanoff has worked to map the big brains of long-dead dinosaurs and find connections to modern birds.
+For the past eight years, Balanoff has worked to map the big brains of long-dead dinosaurs to find connections to modern birds.

 Looking at dinosaur brains and comparing them to modern bird brains would be the ideal way to learn how the former evolved into the latter.
 Unfortunately, dinosaur brains were just as soft and mushy as our own, and thus not great candidates for preservation in the fossil record.
 What did get preserved, though, were dinosaur bones—including their skulls.